The-Extra-Project/Extra_surface_repo/README.md

 ## Surface reconstruction
-Two workflow are aviable,
+Two workflow are aviable :
 - A monothread workflow that takes a ply file and produce many result with different regularization parameter (good for test)
 - A distributed workflow, scheduled with apache spark.

-## Lod Surface
-we provide a tool to produce a different level of detail mesh from a tiled mesh in  'services/mesh23dtile/'

 # Todos
 - ☐ improving line of sight estimation